 The public consultation on developing the Local Plan (LP) ended on 16 September.
-An exploratory Compliance Meeting with the planning inspector took place the following day.
+An exploratory Compliance Meeting with the Planning Inspector took place the following day.
 Initial consultation feedback of issues was raised to the LP Members Working Group on 10 October 2013.
-Following this it is recommended to insert an additional stage of consultation in the LP programme and thereby reduce the risk of any future challenge to the process of the LP being prepared.
+Following this it is recommended to insert an additional stage of consultation in the Local Plan programme and thereby reduce the risk of any future challenge to the process of the Local Plan being prepared.
 This would delay the programme by approximately six months.
 It is anticipated that a report outlining the additional stage of consultation would reach Full Council on 4 March 2014 with a period of consultation to commence thereafter (update 10 Oct 2013).

 A Prospectus for Carlisle has been commissioned with the content currently being developed.
 This document will reflect the positive messages from the Carlisle Story.
-The first draft was due by the end of October 2013.
+The first draft was produced at the end of October 2013 and amendments are currently being made.